 Marie Tremaine Fellowship

 The Tremaine Fellowship is offered in memory and through the generosity of Marie Tremaine (1902-1984), the doyenne of Canadian bibliographers.
 The Fellowship was instituted in 1987 and is offered annually to support the work of a scholar engaged in some area of bibliographical research, including textual studies and publishing history and with a particular emphasis on Canada.
 The Fellowship, which is in the amount of $2,000.00, is open only to members of the Bibliographical Society of Canada.
+Members of the Bibliographical Society of Canada Executive and Awards and Fellowships Committees are not eligible to apply.

 Bernard Amtmann Fellowship